 Vitiligo is not contagious.
-You cannot pass it on to someone else by touching them and it is not infectious.
+You cannot pass it on to someone else by touching them and it's not infectious.
 Vitiligo is considered to be an ‘autoimmune’ condition in which the immune system attacks the body’s own tissues.

 The most common form of vitiligo appears in symmetrical form (generalised vitiligo) affecting both sides of the body.
 In some cases only one half of the body is affected (segmental vitiligo); this type has limited progression and is more difficult to treat.
 Vitiligo can spread to cover the entire body surface (universal vitiligo) but this type is not common.

-The way the condition develops varies from one person to another and it is unpredictable.
+The way the condition develops varies from one person to another and unfortunately it's unpredictable.
 Some people may not notice a change in their condition for many years whilst for others it can spread quite quickly.
 In some cases, the white patches can regain their colour without the person having any treatment.
 This is more likely with children.
-However, it is very unusual for the condition to be resolved completely without treatment.
+However, it's very unusual for the condition to be resolved completely without treatment.

-There is, at present, no 100% cure.
+At present, there's no 100% cure.
 Established treatments can be effective in re-pigmenting the skin, sometimes completely.
 However, at present, there are no treatments that can prevent vitiligo developing again.

 What are the causes of vitiligo?

 The causes of vitiligo are not fully understood.
-Pigment producing cells (melanocytes) are not functioning properly in the white patches, although some of them survive, both in the skin and in the hair follicles there.
+Pigment producing cells (melanocytes) are not functioning properly in the white patches, although some of them survive, both in the skin and in the hair follicles of the affected area.
 There are a number of theories to explain the loss of pigment; the most popular being the ‘autoimmune’ theory which suggests that the body’s own immune system is attacking the pigment cells.

 The causes of vitiligo seem to be a mixture of genetic and environmental factors.
-People with a particular combination of genes are more likely than others to develop vitiligo, but it is believed that some form of external trigger causes the initiation of the disease, such as:
+People with a particular combination of genes are more likely than others to develop vitiligo, but it's believed that some form of external trigger causes the initiation of the disease, such as:

 How is this condition treated?

-Non medical treatments like camflage make-up & self tan and non prescription
+- • Non medical treatments like camouflage make-up & self tan